pasamyagnesh/zenstreet.ai-assignment/README.md

 ## Features

 - User authentication and authorization
-- CRUD operations for products
+- CRUD operations for events
+- Calendar view with day, week, and month modes
+- Shareable calendars and event invitations
 - Integration between frontend and backend

 ## Contributing